oblivia-simplex/Narrativity/1_joyce.md

 those exclusions and admit what might otherwise not be acknowledged.

-I wrote a longish \'bicameral\' piece called **Syzygy**, consisting of two halves, "The Drift" and "The Net" respectively.
-"The Drift" consists of twelve compact, elliptical, but distinctly \'lyric\' poems.
+I wrote a longish 'bicameral' piece called **Syzygy**, consisting of two halves, "The Drift" and "The Net" respectively.
+"The Drift" consists of twelve compact, elliptical, but distinctly 'lyric' poems.
 "The Net" is a single poem of 72 long lines, comprising 24 three-line stanzas.
 Significantly these two sections are made up of exactly the same phrases reordered, rigorously and exhaustively mapped